I invite you to get and cherish a heart-shaped, pink rose quartz, which has been hailed as a powerful healing crystal and as the love Stone.

 Note from Connie: As readers of this SUGAR SHOCK!
 Blog know by now, I like to write about a variety of topics other than health.
 Here’s a fun personal essay, which I wrote too late (alas) to get published elsewhere.
 I encourage you to pass it around, post it on Facebook, tweet about it and/or Digg it.
 Hope it entertains you.

-I Committed a "Robbery" on Rosh Hashanah!
-The Economy Made Me Do It By Connie Bennett
+I Committed a Robbery on Rosh Hashanah: The Economy Made Me Do It By Connie Bennett

 NEW YORK CITY—On Rosh Hashanah, when I should have been atoning for my sins of the past year, pulled off a smart, but stingy sin.

 Fully cognizant of my High Holidays wrongdoing, I stuck into services at a fancy hotel in New York City.
 By arriving late, no one was checking tickets at the door anymore.
 So, holding my head high, I quickly took my place among the worshippers.

 In short, on Rosh Hashanah no less, I committed the perfect sin for this economic climate.
 I “robbed” a worthwhile Jewish organization of $150.
 (That was the fee to attend all High Holiday services.)

 Sad to say, but I didn’t feel guilty about my transgression.
 That’s because, like many Americans, the economy has impacted me.
 If anything, I was proud that I’d saved $150 of my hard-earned money.